msagerup/Ai-Movies/README.md

 If you want to use this application, there's a few steps you need to do.

 1. Use your own TMDB api key, this should be stored in a .env file.
+2. Create your own token with Alan AI

 https://developer.themoviedb.org/docs